uyuni-project/uyuni/docs/codecoverage.md

 ##### Analyze:

 ***IMPORTANT***:
-if you have 30 failures, the coverage will decrease because the steps were not executed.
+if you have a lot of failures, the coverage will decrease because the steps were not executed.
+Ideally, you need to have the testsuite results green to evaluate correctly the code coverage and find dead code.

 Code coverage result.hmtl is a great tool, **but** needs a human interpretation of the results.

-Ideally, you need to have the testsuite results green for evaulte 100% correct the code coverage and find dead code.

-##### Submit always a Pr for eliminate dead-code or a better fix that you had inspired by codecoverage.
+##### Always submit a PR for eliminating dead code or a better fix that you had inspired by code coverage.